Skip to main content

 To change the position of a tag:

-1. Delete the tag.
+1. Delete the tag from its incorrect location.

 To move between segments: